shaik1002/biggitlabbomb/doc/user/project/repository/code_suggestions/supported_extensions.md

 # Supported extensions and languages

 DETAILS:
-**Tier:** Premium with GitLab Duo Pro, Ultimate with GitLab Duo Pro or Enterprise - [Start a trial](https://about.gitlab.com/solutions/gitlab-duo-pro/sales/?type=free-trial)
+**Tier:** Premium with GitLab Duo Pro or Ultimate with [GitLab Duo Pro or Enterprise](../../../../subscriptions/subscription-add-ons.md)
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-> - Changed to require GitLab Duo add-on in GitLab 17.6 and later.

 Code Suggestions is available in the following editor extensions and for the following languages.